 - Relaxed Interview Experiences for Candidates- Job interviews are hectic even for the best candidates.
 One-way video interview provides a better experience to the candidate as they get ample time to prepare and rehearse for the answers.
 The candidates get better exposure and showcase their skills in a better way.

 Well, everything comes with the good and the bad.
 One-way video interview too has some cons related to it.

 - The candidate-interviewer relationship does not get developed through the mode.
-The candidate is just answering a bunch of questions that have been asked.
+The candidate is just answering a bunch of questions asked in video interviews.
 There does not occur any interaction between the parties.